QROPS FAQs – everything you need to know about QROPS

 It depends on your particular QROPS – some allow you to manage your own assets, while others will be restricted by certain conditions.
 It is a good idea to use a financial adviser for guidance, even if you wish to manage your QROPS assets yourself.

-Please feel free to contact us if you have any further questions or would like some help with setting up a QROPS in Qatar, Dubai, Switzerland, Germany, Belgium and the Netherlands or anywhere else in the world.
+Please feel free to contact us if you have any further questions or would like some help with setting up a QROPS in Dubai, Switzerland, Germany, Belgium and the Netherlands or anywhere else in the world.